vyas-research-group/Project_Template/README.md

 # Common Trouble Shooting

 Often working with a new software or in a niche application of a software you may run in to some issues that have a simple fix you wish you had someone explain to you.
 This is the section to put those for future users if they take over your project or wish to colaborate.

+# Archive Info

+Please the log the project start data and the date the project is no longer active an can be archived.
+This can be a useful place to add additional information about why the project is being archived, or any notes to future students who might pick it up in the future.